How to file a

 Complaint.
 Make sure to include your name, address, phone number and the

 name of the attorney or plaintiff.
-If possible, you should type
+You should type

-your Answer.
+your Answer; handwritten copies are not acceptable.
 It is important for the judge and the plaintiff to be able

 to read what you have written.

 How to Serve and to File